auth0/docs/articles/quickstart/native/ios-swift/09-sign-in-with-apple.md

 At this time the only supported scopes are `email` and `fullname`.
 For more information, see [ASAuthorization.scope](https://developer.apple.com/documentation/authenticationservices/asauthorization/scope).
 :::

-At this point you will have a few compile errors to deal with.
+At this point, you will have a few compile errors to deal with.
 Before moving forward with all the code, let's remove those errors by providing some basic delegates.

 ### Add authorization extensions